LogicAL007/Uber-analytics-data-engineerinig-pipeline/README.md

 ## Architecture
 ![Blank diagram](https://github.com/LogicAL007/Uber-analytics-data-engineerinig-pipeline/assets/122959675/f26b9a37-27a9-4ab6-8105-c2f709aa427a)

+# Tools Used

+### Google Cloud Storage
+The processed data is stored in GCS (Google Cloud Storage) buckets, ensuring its availability for further processing or analytics.
+It's an efficient intermediary stage between raw data sources and our analytics tools.

+### Mage.ai & Google Compute Engine
+[Mage.ai](https://www.mage.ai/) is our chosen tool for managing and orchestrating the data pipeline.
+Running on Google Compute Engine (GCE), Mage.ai provides the scalability required for large-scale data processing.

+### BigQuery
+Post-transformation, our data resides in Google BigQuery, a serverless and highly scalable data warehouse.
+Here, we can perform fast queries, advanced analytics, and even delve into machine learning tasks.

+### Looker
+Visualization and business intelligence are executed using Looker, integrated tightly with BigQuery post Google's acquisition.
+It serves as our platform for dashboards, reports, and ad-hoc analyses.

 ### Data Schema Definition
 For the Uber data analytics project, the Star Schema was chosen, a renowned data modeling technique, to ensure swift querying and ease of use, especially when interfacing with BI (Business Intelligence) tools like Looker.